tsenovilla/calyptus_solidity_challenges/README.md

 1. Modify `NEW_NUMBER` in `challenge270/updateNumber.js` and run the script to change the secret number.

 To run the solution of challenge #276:
-1. Deploy the contract by yourself using the `challenge276/deploySolution.js` script or use the one deployed by me: 0x7CEd1c55DF8771E5348ff8aE758De71dC42C993e.
+1. Deploy the contract by yourself using the `challenge276/deploySolution.js` script or use the one deployed by me: 0x3b902bedcb647D4889861a335651980E63887783.
+In case you deploy your own contract, enter the right address in the `SOLUTION_CONTRACT_ADDRESS` constant in `challenge276/enrollWinner.js` and in `challenge276/enrollWinnerImproved.js`
 1. Set your name in the `WINNER_NAME` constant in `challenge276/enrollWinner.js` or in `challenge276/enrollWinnerImproved.js` (more gas efficient) and run the selected script.
 1. Set your address in the `BOOK_ADDRESS` constant in `challenge276/getBookOfWinnersEntry.js` and run the script to check if everything passed well.